 I’m conflicted.
 I hate monologuing villains.
 They’re cliche and annoying.
 When Todo describes how he freed the Impure King simply to draw Tatsuma out of hiding, I should not have enjoyed it!
 But I can’t think of a better way to get those facts out, and I had to admit Todo’s plan was pretty effective.

-In last week’s review, I complained that I thought the episode was a little too slow.
+I complained in last week’s review that the episode felt a little slow.
 Looks like I was just impatient.
 Things really kicked into high gear in this episode!

 I’ve been wondering why Tatsuma had been so secretive.
 I wondered why it wasn’t better for him to tell Ryuji what was going on; or bring others like Yaozo into the fold.
 I shouldn’t’ve been surprised that the writers here had a perfect explanation: as condition for the spirit’s help, Karura demanded the secrecy so it could feed off the mistrust that secrecy generated.
 That’s a great explanation!

 I am enjoying the way the plot’s playing out.
-I didn’t anticipate that Todo’s real goal was to obtain Karura’s power, and I didn’t anticipate that freeing the Impure King was simply a technique to make Tatsuma show himself.
+Todo’s real goal was, obtaining Karura’s power, took me by surprise, and I didn’t anticipate that freeing the Impure King was simply a technique to make Tatsuma show himself.
 I have a feeling our heroes are going to have their hands full with the Impure King, whatever Todo’s plans are.

-The one thing (well, one thing I know of) that I’m unclear about is how Tatsuma intended to finally destroy the Impure King.
+The one thing (well, one thing I know of) that remains unclear: How did Tatsuma intend to finally destroy the Impure King?
 I think that his going off alone was to practice the techniques he’d need to finally achieve that goal.
 At the end, he seemed to have enough power to at least temporarily hold the Impure King in place; so maybe he still needed more practice or better technique to actually kill it?

 What do you think?
 Am I close?
 Do you have an another explanation?
 Let me know in the comments below!